jethroGIT/jethrogit.github.io/_posts/computer-vision/2020-08-22-Exponentially_Weighted_Averages.md

 $$
 <br/>
 #### **Bias Correction**
-Previously, we have defined Equation \eqref{eq:weighted-averages}
+Previously, we have defined Equation \eqref{eq:weighted-averages} which is

 $$
 	\begin{equation}